RSKriegs/RSKriegs/README.md

 ### Greetings!
 My name is Rafał and I am a 20 yo programming enthusiast based in Poland.

-My journey within programming began somewhere in 2019 when I have decided to finally find out what it really is having borrowed a Python book from my girlfriend's father.

-I am also a student at SGH Warsaw School of Economics and a risk analyst intern in investment bank.
+I study at Warsaw School of Economics and work as risk analyst.
+In a spare time I am a musician - both artist and the producer.

-All combined, my main field is data science & business intelligence in which I look forward for further development, but I am also interested in other IT branches.
+My journey within programming began somewhere in 2019 when I have decided to finally find out what it really is having borrowed a Python book from my girlfriend's father - since this time Python had to become my programming language of choice.
+My main field is data science & business intelligence in which I look forward for further development, but I am also interested in other IT branches.

-My main tools are Python, R and good old Excel.

-My Github contains both academic and non-academic projects that I have created in a meantime and I hope somebody finds them useful and/or interesting.

-In a spare time I am a musician - both artist and the producer - playing in a doom metal band and dark ambient project.
+Repositories on which I worked the most are pinned.

 <p>